rabea-al/xai-playwright/README.md

 ### PlaywrightTakeScreenshot Component:
   Captures screenshots of elements or the entire page.

+### PlaywrightWaitForTime Component:
+  Pauses execution for a specified number of seconds.

+### PlaywrightWaitForSelector Component:
+  Waits until a specific selector appears on the page.

+### PlaywrightNavigateToURL Component:
+  Navigates an existing Playwright page instance to a new URL.

 ### PlaywrightCloseBrowser Component:
   Closes the browser instance gracefully.

+## Automation Components

+### PlaywrightWaitForSplashAndClickXircuitsFile Component:
+  Waits for the JupyterLab splash screen to disappear, then clicks the "Xircuits File" button to open the Xircuits workspace.

+### PlaywrightDragComponentToPosition Component:
+  Drags a specified component from the sidebar and drops it at a specified (x, y) position on the Xircuits canvas.

+### PlaywrightAlignNode Component:
+  Moves a node (e.g., "Start" or "Finish") to align it left or right relative to another node, with a configurable offset.

+### PlaywrightConnectNodes Component:
+  Connects two nodes together on the Xircuits canvas by dragging from a source node's port to a target node's port.

+### PlaywrightCompileAndRunXircuits Component:
+  Saves, compiles, and runs the current Xircuits workflow automatically.

 ## Installation